lrivallain/vro-package-diff/docs/README.rst

 The script will exit with the number of items with a conflict situation.

 This `-–test` option can be usefull to implement CI/CD pipelines to compare, then upload(if there is no conflict) vRO packages.

+Windows users
+^^^^^^^^^^^^^

+Windows usage is supported with some limitations:

+-  No colored output.
+    -  Currently I have no idea on how to fix this.
+-  Some UTF-8 symbols used in output are only with some fonts like *DejaVu Sans Mono*.
+    -  In future, I will try to implement a version of script that do not request UTF-8 support to return results.

 Documentation